hasibulalamrahi/Book_Store_system/README.md

 # Book_Store_system
-This is a in memory  Book Store with Login and Signup process
+This is a BASIC CRUD in memory  Book Store with Login and Signup process